Aurorum/latin-vocabulary-tester/README.md

 # Latin Vocabulary Tester

-Provides a way to test your knowledge of the GCSE and A-Level Latin vocabulary list, while also containing a Latin Noun Declension Tester.
+Provides a way to test your knowledge of the GCSE and A-Level Latin vocabulary list, while also containing a Latin Noun Declension & Verb Conjugation Tester.
 This was primarily created for fun and started during the coronavirus lockdown, but I'm hoping that it can offer some help.
 Here's some of what it provides:

 - Practise your vocabulary
 - If you've enabled answering in Latin, verify that you know each principle part or form